 There are those who, for a host of reasons “save sleep for the weekends,” but I doubt that will prove the most effective in the long term.
-Sure, occasionally some family or work issue comes up, but for day-to-day scheduling,
+Sure, occasionally some family or work issue come up, but for day-to-day scheduling,

 Consistent training means you don’t miss workouts.
 You just don’t.

 Joe’s not only a world-famous coach but he knows a thing or two about racing.
 A perennial USAT All-American duathlete, he’s been on several National Duathlon teams and a contender on a world-class level.
 The guy was good!
-However, we were talking a couple weeks ago, and in preparation for this piece I asked if he were still racing now.
-His response – “No. I can’t establish a decent base of fitness.
+However, we were talking a couple weeks ago, and in preparation for this

-This is most important in the weeks leading up to your “A” race, especially if a contest of great length.
+This is most important in the weeks leading up to your “A” race, especially a contest of great length.
 Joe defines consistency as “the least amount of training that still achieves your goal — the least, not the most training.”
 Ring any bells here?
 Do your level best to keep those training log goose eggs to a minimum.

 “Beer, it’s not just for breakfast anymore.”